cyberwani/theux-slider/README.md

 = TheUx Serie =

 TheUx is a premium open source series of WordPress plugins.
-More than a well crafted code, our signature is to be an unbranded plugin.
+More than a handy crafted code, our signature is to be an unbranded plugin.
 No lite version, no ads, no donation buttons, no backlinks and no fancy UI.
 TheUx series use the standard WordPress UI and coding convention.
 It's a real premium plugin for free.

 == Installation ==